fstromback/mymake/README.md

 main+=debug
 ```

+There is also a special target named `all`.
+All options in this target are used for all targets.

 The `deps` section contains information about target dependencies.
 By default, mymake tries to figure out
 which targets depend on each other by looking at the includes.
 Sometimes this is not enough, since a
 project may need the result of another project as a pre-processing step or similar.
 Therefore,